thepowersgang/rust_os/Notes/UserAPI-ProcessManagement.md

 Child Object Passing
 ====================
-The parent can transfer an arbitary number of objects to the child process before it begins execution.
+The parent can transfer an arbitrary number of objects to the child process before it begins execution.
 These are popped by the child in a FIFO fashion.

 The loader uses this to send the executable handle (and currently, the root handle as well).